ZachSaucier/sveltekit-blog/src/lib/posts/2025/cheaper-labor.md

 We will have to spend more time defending estimates and efforts, outlining exactly why it's necessary or better, sometimes using qualitative data and appeals to emotion as support.

+# How am I doing things differently due to AI?

+At work I use some form of an LLM ([GitHub Copilot](https://github.com/features/copilot) mostly) regularly to write code more quickly.
+Occassionally I use it to give me a first draft of some copy for a particular warning message or content block.
+Even more rarely my team gets to implement some AI feature for our customers to make use of, usually to try and automate the initial creation of something (an email, a form, a survey, etc.).

+In my free time I'm more willing to try out some different project ideas because I can get off the ground more quickly to test the idea.

+I'm also trying different programming languages and libraries that I haven't used before and might not have ever used because I have a little helper to point me in the right direction without me having to read through all of the documentation at once.
+Sure it gets stuck and I have to figure out how it actually works but I am able to find those places where I am not understanding something more quickly.

 # Are all of these changes related to AI good?

-Looking past the shady training practices that may have been used to train these initial AI models, tools like AI are not innately good or bad.
+Tools like AI are not innately good or bad.
 The world will change, as it has since the beginning.
 The AI cat is already out of the bag.
 There's no turning back to the pre-AI world so long as computers still exist and develop.

-As professionals, should we be using the tools in spite of the questionable ethics of training and the occupational risks that come with them?
+As professionals, should we be using the tools in spite of the questionable ethics of training, the effect on the environment, and the occupational risks that come with them?
 This is an ethical question that each person must answer individually.

 My view is that we probably should use them because we need to make a living and if you don't evolve / adapt you die (at least professionally).
+With that being said, I think we should try to personally use them responsibly and set norms (and help set laws) of using them responsibly.
+That applies from an application level to how much energy and water they use.

 Am I sad about some of the things that a world with commonplace AI devalues?
 Sure I am.
 But there are some benefits to it as well.

 We might look back at the pre-AI time like we now look back on the monks reproducing the Bible.
 We made some beautiful work.
 But it took a long time.
-AI will help us create faster, even if some of it is a bit less personal and lower quality.
+AI will help us create more things more quickly, even if some of it is a bit less personal and lower quality.

-But just because we can make it more quickly doesn't mean it has to be soulless.
+But just because we can make something more quickly doesn't mean it has to be soulless.
 Putting effort into the right things will be an even more important skill.
-Caring is still the key.
+[Caring](/blog/user-centered-iteration/) is still the key.